Policy Change Updates

 Rationale:

 This revision makes one substantive change: it opens co-enrollment in a KU graduate program to well-prepared undergraduate seniors at other institutions as long as the home undergraduate institution has a documented partnership with the KU graduate department.
 This is intended to expand the recruitment pipeline from area colleges and to smooth the path for undergraduate students in the region to pursue graduate work at KU.
-Our website now also hosts an overview and roster of co-enrollment partnerships.

 In addition, the Office of Graduate Studies performed routine cleanup, updating links and clarifying technical points about administration of co-enrollment.